 The injury claim rate decreases with job tenure, which is in line with expectations and consistent with international evidence (for example, Breslin & Smith, 2006; Morassaei et al., 2013).
-Recalling that tenure is based on length of time with the same employer, relative to those with tenure of under a year, those who have a tenure of 1-3 years are 8.2% less likely to have an injury claim, those who have a tenure of 3-6 years are 16.9% less likely, and those who have a tenure greater than six years or more are 27.0% less likely.
+Recalling that tenure is based on length of time with the same employer, relative to those with tenure of under a year, those who have a tenure of 1-3 years are 0.082 percentage points less likely to have an injury claim, those who have a tenure of 3-6 years are 0.169 percentage points less likely, and those who have a tenure greater than six years or more are 0.27 percentage points less likely.
 New employee-employer relationships are also associated with higher injury claim rates.
 While it may be that those who switch employers often are different in general from those who do not switch as often, it could also reflect that those who stay longer with an employer have more experience in their role and a better handle on safety risks.
 However, since we cannot control for the nature of workers' jobs, it could also partly reflect that as employees stay longer with an employer, they change roles, and tend move to less physical roles over time (for example, by shifting from front-line to management roles).

 The magnitude of the coefficients on tenure are larger for men suggesting a stronger association between injuries and tenure.
-For example, men who have tenure of six years or more have a very large 34.9% lower probability of an injury claim, while women with this tenure length have a 16.9% lower probability.
+For example, men who have tenure of six years or more are 0.349 percentage points less likely to have an injury claim, while women with this tenure length are 0.169 percentage points less likely.